The Lytle Center for Pregnancy & Newborns

 - Large classroom space that will be used for childbirth, parenting and women’s informational classes, support groups and more.

-- Baby Care Stations where moms and families can change baby’s diaper, have all of the needed supplies at hand, weigh baby, and connect with other new moms.
+- Baby care stations where families can change baby’s diaper, have all of the needed supplies at hand, weigh baby, and connect with other new parents.

-- Outside playground for toddlers and children and covered, warm, outside seating area for families.
+- Outside play area for toddlers and children and outside seating area for families.

-- One phone number to call for help finding women, infants and children’s providers and services at Swedish : 386-BABY.
+- One phone number to call for help finding women, infants and children’s providers and services at Swedish : 206-386-BABY.

-This project was the Fund-A-Need focus for the 2013 Celebrate Swedish event on April 27, 2013.
-Chuck and Karen Lytle have generously provided the initial major gift to construct the Center.
+The Foundation’s goal is to raise $3.5 million for the construction of the Center and an additional $1.5 million for programs.
+This project was the Fund-A-Need focus for the 2013 Celebrate Swedish event on April 27, 2013, which raised $2.6 million for the new Center.
+Chuck and Karen Lytle have generously provided the initial major gift to kick off the fundraising efforts.
+We are thankful to all our donors for their generous support.